kpango/resume/content/experiences/yahoo-techlab.md

 Tech Lab is the R&D department.
 We work closely with our services and provide new technology to services.
-Currently, we work on video analysis & advertisement optimisation by image analysis & shopping item recommendation by using image feature vector analysis.
+Currently, we work on video analysis & advertisement optimization by image analysis & shopping item recommendation by using image feature vector analysis.

 - ***Next Generation Vector Search Engine Platform
 Founder & Lead Developer (Go/C++/Python/Kubernetes/OpenStack)***	2019/8~present